xaoirse/luna/README.md

 FLAGS:
     -h, --help       Prints help information
-    -V, --version
-            Prints version information
+    -V, --version    Prints version information

 SUBCOMMANDS:
     find
-    help      Prints this message or the
-              help of the given
+    help      Prints this message or the help of the given subcommand(s) insert
-              subcommand(s)
-    insert
     script
 ```
+## Test
+`cargo test -- --test-threads=1`
+check configs with:
+`luna check`

 ## Built With
 - **Tokio**: A powerfull runtime for writing reliable, **asynchronous**, and slim applications with the Rust programming language